janfri/ebookbinder/README.md

 ## Description

 This library should help to make ebooks as easy as possible.
-It interprets an XHTML structure and generate a corresponding ebook on base of easy asumptions.
+It interprets an XHTML structure and generate a corresponding ebook on base of easy assumptions.

 ## Requirements

-To use rake check it needs an actual version of [epubcheck](https://www.w3.org/publishing/epubcheck/) accessible on the commandline via `epubcheck`.
+To use rake check it needs an actual version of [epubcheck](https://www.w3.org/publishing/epubcheck/) accessible on the command line via `epubcheck`.

 ## Versioning